 If there's the time following your tour, climb the Romanesque bell tower of the Cathedral of St. Dominus (St. Duje)—considered the oldest Catholic cathedral still in use—for stunning views over the city and Adriatic.
 Another option for great views is to hike or bike to the top of Marjan Hill.
 The entire Marjan peninsula is dotted with tiny centuries-old churches, large cypress and black pine trees, and Mediterranean plants and herbs and is commonly referred to as the "lungs of the city."
 In addition to the stunning vistas, you'll be rewarded with attractions less visited: the Jewish Cemetery and 13th and 15th-century churches, St. Nicholas and St. Jerome, respectively.

 Afterward, head to Bačvice Beach and relax on the sand warmed by the day's sun before choosing a nearby restaurant for dinner.

-Day 3: Ferry from Split to Hvar, Sunset Sea Kayaking
+Day 3: Ferry to Hvar, Sunset Sea Kayaking